okx/okexchain-docs/docs/resources/service-providers.md

 ### Installation and configuration

-We will describe the steps to run and interact with a full-node within the OEC network.
+We will describe the steps to run and interact with a full-node within the OKC network.
 For other SDK-based blockchain, the process should be similar.

 First, you need to [install the software](../getting-start/install-oec.html).